Liz Lefroy: Events and appearances

 In 2012, Lefroy founded Shrewsbury Poetry, a monthly event in which local and national poets perform their work.
 This outgrew its venue in 2014 and is now at The Hive, Belmont, Shrewsbury, on the second Tuesday of every month.
 Lefroy now co-hosts the event with fellow poet, Jean Atkin.
-Guest writers have included Andrew McMillan, Deborah Alma, James Sheard, Jonathan Edwards, Fred D'Aguiar, Helen Ivory, Martin Figura, Adam Horovitz, Lucy English, Rosie Shepperd, Roger Garfitt, Chris Hardy, Claire Williamson, Katrina Naomi, Matthew Stewart, Ross Donlon, Naomi Paul, Gareth Owen, Paul Mortimer and Philip Gross.
+Guest writers have included Andrew McMillan, Liz Berry, Deborah Alma, James Sheard, Jonathan Edwards, Fred D'Aguiar, Helen Ivory, Martin Figura, Adam Horovitz, Lucy English, Rosie Shepperd, Roger Garfitt, Chris Hardy, Claire Williamson, Katrina Naomi, Matthew Stewart, Ross Donlon, Naomi Paul, Gareth Owen, Paul Mortimer and Philip Gross.

-She appeared regularly on BBC Radio Shropshire as a guest of Ryan Kennedy, reading poetry and highlighting forthcoming poetry events in and around Shropshire until the end of 2019.
+Lefroy appeared regularly on BBC Radio Shropshire as a guest of Ryan Kennedy, reading poetry and highlighting forthcoming poetry events in and around Shropshire until the end of 2019.